-Disclaimer: if it's not here, it likely doesn't have a good backlight strobing implementation as of Q4 2025, YMMV with each one of these
+Disclaimer: If it's not here, it likely doesn't have a good backlight strobing implementation as of Q4 2025, YMMV with each one of these

 The best backlight strobing modes are ones which have:

-• YAG phosphor WLED backlight or QD-based WLED backlight
+• YAG phosphor WLED backlight or QD-based WLED backlight (KSF/PFS leads to

 • Adjustable pulse width parameters (ideally in 2 decimal points and <1ms MPRT, but the former part is rare)